skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/01_intro.md

 An agile procurement strategy includes stakeholders that traditionally might not have had a seat at the table during a product's initial planning phases.
 Because the strategy requires a greater understanding of a product's objectives along with the adoption of a modular contracting approach, the following roles will need to have early input on new products that'll be requiring procurements:

-- Agency contracting officer/specialist who's supporting the product,
+- Agency contracting officer/specialist who's supporting the product
 - Agency product manager
 - The agency's digital services team of research, design, and engineering